Resource material › Our Policy Advice Areas › Racing Policy

 - More Information

-Submissions on proposed changes to the Racing Act 2003Proposed changes to the Racing Act 2003 are now open for public feedback.
+Submissions on proposed changes to the Racing Act 2003Proposed changes to the Racing Act 2003 are now closed for public feedback.

 The discussion document outlines proposals that would give the New Zealand Racing Board more betting options, and introduce levies for offshore gambling operators taking bets from New Zealand or offering bets on New Zealand racing and sport.